Final Fantasy VIII

 My bother's an excellent swimmer, too!

 There are a pair of spells intended for Selphie's "Slot" Limit command that weren't used.
-Both can be obtained as normal spells with a GameShark (as can the four that are used), and work as advertised, though they weren't given unique animations, and look identical to the Fire spell.
+Both can be obtained as normal spells with a GameShark (as can the four that are used), and work as advertised, though they weren't given unique animations, and instead use Fire's animation, most likely as Fire is the first spell animation in the game's code.
 No "Slot" spells can be junctioned, however.